bo-iliev/lab08-task/README.md

    - **Update AMIs**: If an instance failure is due to outdated AMIs, update them with the latest configurations and patches.
    - **Adjust Scaling Policies**: In case of traffic spikes or changes in load patterns, modify the scaling policies to ensure optimal performance.
    - **Manual Replacement**: In rare cases, manually terminate and replace instances if Auto Scaling doesn't respond as expected.

-**S3 Recovery**:
-1. **Versioning Enabled Buckets**: For S3 buckets with versioning enabled, navigate to the bucket and locate the file needing recovery.
-2. **Restore Previous Versions**: Select the desired version of the file from the list of versions and download or restore it.
-3. **Recover Deleted Files**: If a file was deleted, it can still be recovered if versioning is enabled.
-Find the delete marker of the file and delete it to restore the file.
-4. **Non-Versioned Buckets**: For buckets without versioning, recovery relies on S3 backup mechanisms like cross-region replication or manual backups.

 ## 3.3 Monitoring and Alerts